Eye tracking is a process of measuring eye movement, determining where the person’s gaze is directed.

 The Attention Insight algorithm is trained with approximately 70,000 individual participants’ data sets from eye tracking studies.

 The image datasets we use are both open-source and proprietary.

 Our heatmaps are generated by a deep learning algorithm called Convolutional Neural Network (CNN).
 It is a computing system that has an architecture inspired by the biological brain and mimics how neuron layers work.

 A CNN consists of multiple layers of nodes that are connected with different weight connections.
 These weights determine how much one node impacts the following node.

 Before the training, a CNN has random weight connections resulting in inaccurate heatmaps.
 The difference between the generated heatmap and the “ground truth” (actual eye tracking heatmaps) is called the error.
 During the many training cycles, these weights between layers are adjusted so that the error is reduced.
 After the training, our generated heatmaps match the “ground truth” closely.

 We regularly add new data sets to make sure that our algorithm meets industry standards and stays the most accurate algorithm in the market.

-To measure the accuracy of our generated heatmaps, we submitted our results to the Massachusetts Institute of Technology (MIT) saliency benchmark.
+To measure the accuracy of our generated heatmaps, we submitted our results to the Massachusetts Institute of Technology (MIT) / Tuebingen saliency benchmark.

 They sent us 300 test images, and we sent them back our model results on their testing data set of those 300 images.